-- DNA testing
+- DNA testing.

 They don’t have differences in their beaks, colors, or habits.

-- DNA testing
+- DNA testing.

-- Surgical sexing
+- Surgical sexing.

 Can Parrots Change Gender?

-Parrots can’t change their sex.
 The ability to spontaneously change from male to female or female to male is defined in Copeia as protandry, protogyny, or sequential hermaphroditism.

-If you think your parrot has changed sex, it hasn’t; you just got its gender wrong.
-Even vets can make this error without surgical or DNA testing.
+Parrots can’t change their sex.
+If you think the parrot has changed sex, you got its gender wrong.
+Even vets can make mistakes without surgical or DNA testing.